Justin-Credible/cordova-plugin-ouralabs/README.md

 ## Initialization

-Initialize the Ourlabs plugin with the given channel ID string value.
+Initialize the Ouralabs plugin with the given channel ID string value.
 You can obtain your channel ID from the Ouralabs dashboard.

 Method Signature: